 There is plenty of CCL software existing, see below for a list.
 But none of them filled my need for a small, standalone, fast and free library/utility.
 First and foremost, QuickBlobs was made to meet all those goals.

 So how does QuickBlobs stack up?
 It is written in C and is extremely light weight, compiling to less than 5KB as a library or 15KB as an executable.
-The worst case memory use of the algorithm is O(sqrt(n)) and a 10 thousand pixel wide image needs at most 640KB.
+The worst case memory use of the algorithm is O(sqrt(n)) and a 10 thousand pixel wide image needs (in theory) 600KB.
 QuickBlob is naturally fairly quick.
-My low end laptop can do a 4k by 4k image in just 0.6 seconds.
+My low end tablet can do a 4k by 4k image in just 0.6 seconds.
 Most of that time is spent decoding the image.
 Benchmarks suggest that a 640x480 x 30fps video stream with around 100 blobs in each frame could be processed in real time on a single 1GHz ARM core.
 Finally it is licensed LGPL, so you can use it freely in your applications.

 How is it so fast?
 It uses a single pass algorithm based on sorted quadruply linked lists.
 Most other algorithms work one pixel at a time, while QuickBlob operates on run-length-encoded line segments.
-It only holds at most two RLE-ed rows of data in memory at any given moment.
+It only holds at most a single RLE-ed row of data in memory at any given moment.
 This particular implementation allocates the maximum amount of memory possible from the start for best cache spatial locality.